Joy-das-Jibon/Project-300/README.md

 # Hotel Website Contact Backend

-This Express backend receives contact form submissions from your hotel website and stores them in a MySQL database.
+This Express backend receives contact form submissions from  hotel website and stores them in a MySQL database.
 ## Setup

 1. **Clone / copy** this `backend` folder somewhere outside your frontend code.